kai-0430/ADAR-MED/README.md

 ## How to run ADAR-MED?
 1. Open three terminals, activate the conda environment, and navigate to the ADAR-MED directory.
 2. In terminal 1, launch the controller.
-On the AMD accelerate cloud, we used host ip `127.0.0.1`.
+On the AMD accelerate cloud, we use the host ip `127.0.0.1`.
     ```
     python3 -m fastchat.serve.controller --host 127.0.0.1
     ```